regexpressyourself/Scheduler/README.md

 the shift times.
 The times can take most any format, and will let you know if they are unreadable.
 I recommend 9a, or 9:30a for 9:00 AM and 9:30 AM, respectively.

-After times are taken down, the app asks for the names, total hours, and days off of each employee.
+After times are taken down, the app asks for the names, total hours, shifts off, and days off for each employee.

 The app will log any unassigned shift at the bottom of the schedule, under "unassigned."
 You are free to adjust these shifts according to your need.
 It's